 The Assistant Director, TRIO Student Support Services assists program participants (low income, first generation, and/or disabled) to succeed in college by helping them determine appropriate academic goals and select academic schedules appropriate for their stated academic goals.
 The Assistant Director, TRIO Student Support Services guides pre-majors in the selection of academic majors and directs students to resources within the University that provide assistance in identifying academic majors and career choices, as appropriate.
-The Assistant Director, TRIO Student Support Services manages TRIO – Student Support Services programs relating to career guidance, graduate school motivation, test preparation, disabled student issues, student leadership, peer mentoring, tutoring, and study skills.
+The Assistant Director, TRIO Student Support Services manages TRIO – Student Support Services programs relating to career guidance, graduate school motivation, test preparation, disabled student issues, student leadership, tutoring, and study skills.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: At least two years of academic advising experience or college or university employment experience directly related to the job responsibilities of this position is required.
 Student services or teaching experience is preferred.
 TRIO experience is preferred.

 Skills: Excellent presentation and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational, and management skills are required.
 A record of inclusive conduct and evidence of multicultural skills in the workplace is required.
 A working knowledge of various computer applications is required; experience with database applications is preferred.

 Other: A valid Missouri driver’s license is required.
 The scope of the position occasionally requires work in the evenings and on weekends.
 Continuation of appointment is dependent on the renewal of the TRIO grant.